barseghyanartur/django-fobi/docs/index.rst

 less messy, although you could perfectly define all your plugin forms in the module `fobi_form_elements.py`, it's recommended to keep it separate.

-Take into consideration, that `forms.py` is not an autodiscovered file pattern.
+Take into consideration, that `forms.py` is not an auto-discovered file pattern.
 All your form element plugins should be registered in modules named `fobi_form_elements.py`.